slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Make other people come to you: use bait if necessary.'
 'Learn to keep people dependent on you.'
 Use absence to increase respect and honor.' -- Robert Greene (8th, 11th and 16th law of power)*

-> *'We catch more flies with honey than vinegar.'*

 <!--
 - All in all, just keep it simple.
 Don’t try to complicate the situation.
 Focus on being yourself, enjoying yourself.
 If you’re not having a good time, chances are good that people around you aren’t either.
 Charm is not about trying to pile on a bunch of techniques or manipulating people.
 It’s actually the complete opposite: letting human nature do its thing.